 Cell adhesion proteins have functional diversity.
 Interaction of cell adhesion molecules could be homophilic or heterophilic protein-protein interactions or protein-carbohydrate interactions.
 Structural changes of the cell adhesion molecules are often related to their functional properties.

-Protein-Carbohydrate Interactions.
 The selectins are important in lymphocyte and neutrophil interaction with vascular endothelium.
 The selectins are adhesion molecules that bind to carbohydrates.
 There are not yet any direct structural data on the binding of selectins to carbohydrates.
-The selectins binds carbohydrates with low affinity and have very fast on and off rates.
+The selectins bind carbohydrates with low affinity and have very fast on and off rates.